AnthonyLedesma/Bash-and-Python-Scripting/python/python.md

 - The docstring for a function or module object can be accessed through its `__doc__` attribute
 - Use `len()` to measure the length of a string
 - You can multiply a string by an integer
-  * Productes a new string with multiple copies of the operand
+  * Produces a new string with multiple copies of the operand
   * this is called the "repetition" operation

 ## Collections - A Few Types